New strongly regular graphs derived from the G2(4) graph: Abstract and introduction

 \section{Abstract and introduction}

 We consider simple loopless finite undirected graphs.
-Such a graph is called strongly regular with parameter set $(v,k,\lambda,\mu)$, for short a srg$(v,k,\lambda,\mu)$, iff it has exactly $v$ vertices, each of them has exactly $k$ neighbours, and the number of common neighbours of any two different vertices is $\lambda$ if they are neighbours and $\mu$ otherwise.
+Such a graph is called strongly regular with parameter set $(v,k,\lambda,\mu)$, or short a srg$(v,k,\lambda,\mu)$, iff it has exactly $v$ vertices, each of them has exactly $k$ neighbours, and the number of common neighbours of any two different vertices is $\lambda$ if they are neighbours and $\mu$ otherwise.

 The $G_2(4)$ graph is a well-known srg(416,100,36,20).
 In this article, we explicitly construct it and a certain subgraph $E$ induced by 320 vertices in the same way as in \cite{Jen}.
-We discover some interesting properties of $E$ and derive two strongly regular graphs from it: A subgraph $F$ induced by 256 vertices which is a srg(256,60,20,12), and a supergraph $H$ which is a srg(336,80,28,16) and where $E$ is an induced subgraph of $H$.
+We discover some interesting properties of $E$ and derive five strongly regular graphs from it: A srg(256,60,20,12) $F$ which is a subgraph induced by 256 vertices and four srg(336,80,28,16) $H$, $H_1$, $H_2$ and $H_3$ which do have $E$ as induced subgraph.

-While $H$ seems to be completely unknown up to now, $F$ is isomorphic to objects described in \cite{Bro1}, section \emph{Subgraphs}, subsection \emph{c) Unions of 16 16-cocliques}; but the strong regularity has been unnoticed before.
+The latter three graphs are new in version 4 of this article and seem to have been completely unknown as $H$ was before version 1 appeared.
+The graph $F$ is isomorphic to objects described in \cite{Bro1}, section \emph{Subgraphs}, subsection \emph{c) Unions of 16 16-cocliques}; but the strong regularity has been unnoticed before version 1 of this article.

-Several propositions in this article have been checked by executing the additionally (in the source package) provided program G24DGS and the program Dreadnaut from the popular graph theoretic software nauty (by Brendan McKay and Adolfo Piperno).
+Several propositions in this article have been checked by executing the additionally (in the source package) provided program G24DGS2 and the program Dreadnaut from the popular graph theoretic software nauty (by Brendan McKay and Adolfo Piperno).